tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-02-22-waste-objects.md

 ### Baking the detail to a normal map
 To do: refer to Formlab wiki

-### Syncrhonizing events to a video
+### Synchronizing events to a video
 For a follow up version of this project I want to fire events at predetermined moments in a video.
 In the video, the 3D scanned wax objects are recorded by virtual cameras.
 To tie the digital and physical versions of the objects together, LED lights will illuminate the physical objects at the same time and position of the digital camera's.
 This way the ambiguity of the objects is doubled in the presentation of the video installation.

 This is a technical summary of the test setup demonstrating how to execute events syncrhonized to a video.
-A Raspberry pi plays a video and sends out the playback-position to an Arduino.
+A Raspberry Pi plays a video and sends out the playback-position to an Arduino.
 The Arduino executes events based on pre specified timestamps.
-The idea is based on [this forum post](https://stackoverflow.com/a/46834834): OMXPlayer is a command line video player that is built into Raspberry pi.
-We only need omxplayer-wrapper to control the player though a Python script.
+The idea is based on [this forum post](https://stackoverflow.com/a/46834834).
+[OMXPlayer](https://elinux.org/Omxplayer) is a command line video player that is built into Raspberry Pi.
+We only need to install [omxplayer-wrapper](https://pypi.org/project/omxplayer-wrapper/) to control the player though a Python script.

 * Components:
   * Raspberry Pi 4 (2Gb ram version)
   * Arduino Due
-* Raspberry pi needs an operating system.
+* Raspberry Pi needs an operating system.
 I'm using Raspbian 3.3.1 (named 'Buster'), and I installed it on the micro SD card with the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/).
 This is an installer that will format the SD card and use a Noobs (**n**ew **o**ut **o**f the **b**ox **s**oftware) zip file to install the operating system.
 * Before installing omxplayer-wrapper, you will need to install some other software packages that omxplayer-wrapper needs.
 Open the terminal on the raspberry pi and copy-paste the line under [OS pre-requisite installation](https://python-omxplayer-wrapper.readthedocs.io/en/latest/#installation).
 I had an error executing this: “E: unable to locate package libdbus-1”.
-Based on [this](https://github.com/willprice/python-omxplayer-wrapper/issues/168) issue report, it was suggested to try this line: "sudo apt install -y libdbus-1-3 libdbus-1-dev".
+Based on [this](https://github.com/willprice/python-omxplayer-wrapper/issues/168) issue report, it was suggested to try this line if the default installation didn't work: "sudo apt install -y libdbus-1-3 libdbus-1-dev".
 * The next step is to [install](https://python-omxplayer-wrapper.readthedocs.io/en/latest/#installation) omxplayer-wrapper itself.
-After the install, the wrapper didn't work.
-I think it happened because the Python version in the terminal defaulted to Python 2 instead of 3.
+After trying to run the omxwraper script, I got an error message saying the command couldn't be found.
+I think it happened because the Python version in the terminal defaults to Python 2 instead of 3.
+This means the wrapper was installed fine, but in the Python 2 directory instead of the Python 3 one.
 The Python editor (Thonny IDE) uses Python 3 by default, hence it couldn't find the wrapper.
-If you use **pip3** instead of **pip**, the wrapper installs in the Python 3 environment, so it can be found by the script.
+If you use **pip3** instead of **pip**, the wrapper installs the wrapper in the Python 3 environment, so it can be found by the script.
-* The raspberry pi needs to have the video on it's system in order to display it.
-I used wetransfer to send it to the raspberry pi.
+* The Raspberry Pi needs to have the video on it's system in order to display it.
+I used [Wetransfer](wetransfer.com) to send it to the raspberry pi.
-* I made the following script, and saved it as a .py file on the Raspberry pi.
+* I made the following script, and saved it as a .py file on the Raspberry Pi.
 In the Thonny IDE, I could press run in order to execute the script.

 ```python
 #!/usr/bin/env python3